 The Typical Truman Student

-Our curious, passionate students are actively involved in everything they pursue—academically, socially, personally—and form a community of learners where everyone pushes each other to excel.
+Our curious, passionate students are actively involved in everything they pursue—academically, socially, personally—and form a community of learners where everyone inspires each other to excel.

 Active and Involved

-They participate in nearly 240 student organizations —71 percent of them in two or more—volunteer in the local Kirksville community, work one-on-one beside their professors and mentors to develop new and innovative research, and form lifelong connections in campus Greek life.
+They participate in nearly 240 student organizations —71 percent of them in two or more—volunteer in the local Kirksville community, work one-on-one beside their professors and mentors to develop new and innovative research and form lifelong connections in campus Greek life and other students groups.

 Learning, Leading and Succeeding